-Abstract: The purpose of this project was to develop and test the feasibility of a Transition Toolkit to support caregivers of persons with Alzheimer Disease (AD).
+Abstract: The purpose of this project was to develop and test the feasibility of a paper-based Transition Toolkit to support caregivers of persons with Alzheimer Disease (AD).
 First a theoretical understanding of the likely processes of change was developed by reviewing existing evidence and theory and conducting new primary research.
 Then an intervention was developed with the Alzheimer Society experts.
 The next step was to create a concept map of the critical inputs of the intervention by using the theoretical understanding.
 Finally, a feasibility study using a mixed methods design was conducted with 20 caregivers of persons living with AD.
 The pilot study demonstrated that the Transition Toolkit is acceptable, easy to use, and has the potential to assist with transitions.